Local woods – Part III

 These are turned like regular bowls but are usually smaller because of getting branches from an orchard or limbed tree.
 You could easily include a natural edge to the bowl.
 Do be careful to secure the blank to the lathe even though it is a small piece of wood.
-Crotches of the trees are good spots to take bowls from because that is where the tree is stressed and figure is formed in the wood.
+Crotches of the trees are good spots to take bowls from because that is where the tree is stressed and the figure is formed in the wood.
 As the bowls are small you should turn them with quite thin walls, 1/4 ” or less.
 This would allow the bowls to contract and move without splitting, adding character and charm.
-These bowls could be used for catching change on a bed side table or paper clips on a desk.
+These bowls could be used for catching change on a bedside table or paper clips on a desk.

 4. Toy tops

 Toy tops are turned the same way as fobs but without the hole in the centre.
 An obtuse angle (greater than 90 degrees) is better for spinning than a sharp one.
-Use a right angle layout square to give you an idea for the angle on the lathe.
+Use a right angle layout square to give you an idea of the angle on the lathe.
 The spindle part for spinning needs to be fairly thin but sturdy enough to survive being a toy.
 You will have to experiment to find the shapes that work best for you.

 5. Spurtles, Stirring Sticks, and Wands

 A spurtle is a stirring stick used to cook oatmeal.
 A blank at least 1″ in diameter should be used.
 These are excellent items to practice your spindle turning techniques.
 On the other hand, a wand is a stirring stick with a thin end!
 Be creative with the decorations on the handle and careful not to give it to too young of a magician.

 6. Small Vases

 Wood is Fun has some pictures showing how to turn a small vase out of off-cuts.
 Small pieces of local wood would work just as well.
 This example uses glass tubes to hold the flowers in but you could call the vase a weed pot for dried local flowers.
 Local flowers and local woods are a great combination.